 19.8.1 Overview

 The ISO will conduct Centralized TCC Auctions before each Capability Period.
 Winning bidders in each such auction will purchase TCCs that will be valid for one or more Capability Periods, beginning with the first Capability Period that begins after the conclusion of the auction.
 The ISO will also conduct Reconfiguration Auctions each month.
-Winning bidders in each such auction will purchase TCCs that will be valid for the calendar month that follows the conclusion of the auction.
+Winning bidders in each such auction will purchase TCCs valid for one or more calendar months within the same Capability Period, beginning with the calendar month that begins after the conclusion of the auction.

 19.8.2 Description of the Reduction Process For Reducible ETCNL/GFTCCs